 A $10 return shipping cost to you might make the difference between a one-time purchaser and a lifetime customer.

-The value of a lifetime customer is worth much more than a $10 shipping cost!
+The value of a lifetime customer is worth much more than a $10 shipping cost—especially for small businesses.

 Strict return policies have been shown to harm net sales, rather than encourage them.
-Stores with a strict policy show almost a 9 per cent reduction in sales compared to stores with more lenient return policies!
+Stores with a strict policy show almost a 9% reduction in sales compared to stores with more lenient return policies.

-A customer-friendly return policy is part of great customer service.
+A customer-friendly return policy is part of a great customer service experience.
 If you make returns easy, you’re likely to benefit from it.

-Customers appreciate amazing customer service, and they are more likely to leave a review when they’ve had an awesome experience with your store.
-Plus, as we mentioned earlier, 92% of customers are likely to buy from the store again if returns are easy!
+Customers appreciate good customer service, and they are more likely to leave a review when they’ve had an awesome experience with your store.
+Plus, as we mentioned earlier, 92% of customers are likely to buy from the store again if returns are easy.

 There’s no getting around it: returns drain resources.

-One of the best ways to handle returns is with automation.
+One of the best ways to handle product returns is by automating your returns order fulfillment process.
 It helps free up your valuable time, so you can focus on other areas of your business.

 Here are a few ways to automate returns: